10 Things I Learned In My First Year of Homeschooling

 I look back at my post Our Curriculum Choices for the 2019-2020 School Year, and laugh.

-I am only doing one of those things now: Math U See – Alpha, and I’ve even modified that.
+I only did one of those things that year: Math U See – Alpha, and I’ve even modified that.

 I discovered that many of the choices I made for the 2019-2020 school year looked fun, but were not practical or didn’t match my kids’ learning style.